whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-14-Glossybox-Subscription-Box-December-2015-Review.md

 <DD>Full Size .11 oz., Value $11</DD>
 </DL>

 <p>This eyeshadow pan is quite big and will surely last for quite awhile on me.
 The color is a dark purple mauve and I've found that a dark purple color actually can look great on my olive skintone.
-I was so against the color before, but now I find myself reaching for it when I want to add a slight pop of color.
-It'll be great for a smokey eye look too!</p>
+I was so against the color before, but now I find myself reaching for it when I want to add a slight pop of color to my eyes.
+It'll be great for a smokey eye look too.</p>

 <br>